Letters From A Stranger

 The youngest lunges.

-Eager to test the limits of traction.
+Eager to test traction.

-The older raises a cautionary arm, pulls the younger one back.
+The older raises a cautionary arm,

 Come on, begs the youngest, It’ll be fun, she says, shimmying past the older siblings’ barrier.